Mark Beck: Carlisle United

 Beck was born in Sunderland, Tyne and Wear.
 He started his career in the youth team of Carlisle United and signed a two-year apprenticeship in the summer of 2010.

-Beck made his professional debut for Carlisle on 14 April, in a 1–0 defeat to Charlton Athletic, coming on as a substitute for Tom Taiwo.
-On 19 April 2012, Beck was offered a one-year professional contract.
+Beck made his senior debut for Carlisle on 14 April 2012, in a 1–0 defeat to Charlton Athletic, coming on as a substitute for Tom Taiwo.
+On 19 April, he was offered a one-year professional contract.
 He scored his first goal for the club on 28 August 2012 in a 2–1 win against Ipswich Town in the League Cup with a 90th-minute header.

 Workington (loan)

 In March 2012, he joined Conference North club Workington on a one-month loan to gain first-team experience.
 He made his debut on 25 March in a 1–0 win over Harrogate Town, coming on as a substitute for Gareth Arnison.
 He scored the equalising goal for Workington in a 1–1 draw with Droylsden.
 Beck made four appearances in his short spell, scoring one goal.